OSGeo/OSGeoLive-doc/en/quickstart/kosmo_quickstart.rst

 What Next?
 ================================================================================

-There is a set of manuals and videotutorials available at http://www.opengis.es/index.php?lang=en
+There is a set of manuals and video-tutorials available at http://www.opengis.es/index.php?lang=en